ymunwes/PV_Simulator/README.md

 For runnig the PV simulator install pvlib (pip install pvlib)

-randomWalk.py paramters: (used by meter simulator) initial value, probabilites to go up or down, step resolution, and limits
+randomWalk.py paramters: (used by meter simulator) Initial value, probabilites to go up or down, step resolution, and limits

 meter.py:
-Open connetion to broker and generate values using the randomWalk user can send arguments for changing the delay between each step (in sec), time difference in real time, and also to plot.
+Open connetion to broker and generate values using the randomWalk.
+User can send arguments for changing the delay between each step (in sec), time difference in real time, and also to plot.
 (example: python meter.py -plot=True -delay=0.000001)
 ![example result](meterExample.png)

 pvSim.py:
-Simulator class of PV using the pvlib library
-Simple simulation, with clear sky conditions
+Simulator class of PV using the pvlib library (see: https://pvlib-python-dacoex.readthedocs.io/en/latest/) Simple simulation, with clear sky conditions
 Parameter: device size, latitude, longitute, height, start/stop date and frequency